-Angelina Jolie and Brad Pitt Children: How Are They Coping After the Split?
+Angelina Jolie And Brad Pitt Children: How Are They Coping After The Split?

 Brad Pitt and Angelina Jolie Still in an Ongoing Custody Battle

 Both Brad Pitt and Angelina Jolie appear to care very much about their children’s welfare, which led to long custody proceedings that unfolded months after the divorce.
 According to E!
-News the ensuing “battle” is still ongoing, but Jolie currently has physical custody of their six children.
+News, the ensuing “battle” is still ongoing, but Jolie currently has physical custody of their six children.

 Brad Pitt still does not have unfettered access to the children right now, and it may be due to past allegations.
 It may be remembered that Huffington Post and several other media outlets reported that the multi-award-winning actor was accused of “verbally and physically” abusing his children.
 This happened just a month after the divorce made headlines.